Meticulous editing and good proofreading techniques can save you a lot of embarrassment.

 Many years ago, when I was working in printing and publishing, we had to print 1,000 posters promoting a new concert hall.

-There were only four words on the poster—Concert Hall Grand Opening.
+The poster only had four words: Concert Hall Grand Opening.
 It was only when the posters were being packed for dispatch that the delivery driver asked, “What’s a concept hall?”

 Yes, everyone involved in the production process missed the clumsy spelling mistake.